Brought Forward P&L Transactions (Sage)

 "No Name" (Xero) or "Default" (QuickBooks Online) contacts

 Symptom: Online software shows transactions with the contact "No Name" or "Default Customer / Supplier".
-This "No Name / Default" contact does not appear in the desktop software.
+This "No Name / Default" contact does not appear in the source software.

-Cause: Some transactions eg. bank transactions in desktop software can be entered without contact details being associated.
-When entering the corresponding transaction into online software a contact name may be required.
+Cause: Some transactions eg. bank transactions in the source software can be entered without contact details being associated.
+When entering the corresponding transaction into the destination software a contact name may be required.
 Where this is the case we use "No Name" or "Default" as the contact name to highlight this in the converted data.

 Check: Visit your customer and supplier contact lists in your online software and check if there's a newly created "No Name / Default" contact.